IMAGO-Catalogues-Jjanes/extractionCatalogs/README.md

 This repository was first developed as a prototype by Juliette Janes in 2021.
 The project was further augmented by Esteban Sánchez Oeconomo in 2022.

-Both former students in Digital Humanities at Paris Science-Lettres University and interns of the [Artl@s](https://artlas.huma-num.fr/fr/) project worked under the direction of Simon Gabay and Béatrice Joyeux-Prunel.
+Both former students in Digital Humanities at Paris Science-Lettres University and interns of the [Artl@s](https://artlas.huma-num.fr/fr/) project worked under the direction of Béatrice Joyeux-Prunel and Simon Gabay.

 ## Licence